ElizaLuchian/Android-Things-Individual-Project/README.md

 The Smart Environment Monitor demonstrates how to build a simple IoT system using an ESP32 microcontroller that monitors ambient temperature and humidity and provides real-time feedback to the user.
 The system reads data from a DHT11 sensor, processes it, and displays the results on a 0.96" OLED screen.

 Based on predefined temperature thresholds, the system activates an audible alert using a buzzer when the environment becomes too warm.
-Additionally, a push button allows the user to temporarily mute the buzzer for 10 seconds, improving usability and preventing continuous noise.
+Additionally, a push button allows the user to temporarily mute the buzzer for 10 seconds, improving usability and preventing continuous alerts.

 This project highlights how embedded systems can integrate sensors, user interaction, and real-time feedback into a compact and efficient monitoring solution.